apache/airflow/docs/apache-airflow/tutorial.rst

 Data Retrieval Task
 ~~~~~~~~~~~~~~~~~~~

-Here we retrieve data, save it to a file on our Airflow instance, and load the data from that file into an intermediate table where we can execute preprocessing steps.
+Here we retrieve data, save it to a file on our Airflow instance, and load the data from that file into an intermediate table where we can execute data cleaning steps.

 .. code-block:: python